 Foreign exchange rates are influenced by the factors identified immediately above and may also be influenced by: changing supply and demand for a particular currency; monetary policies of governments (including exchange control programs, restrictions on local exchanges or markets and limitations on foreign investment in a country or on investment by residents of a country in other countries); changes in balances of payments and trade; trade restrictions; and currency devaluation and revaluations.
 Also, governments from time to time intervene in the currency markets, directly and by regulation, in order to influence prices directly.
-These events and actions are unpredictable and could materially and adversely affect the performance of the Units of DLR.
+These events and actions are unpredictable and could materially and adversely affect the performance of the Units of an ETF.

-Concentration Risk (DLR and Covered Call ETFs)
+Concentration Risk (DLR, Covered Call ETFs, BKCL, BNKL and HBNK)

 Certain ETFs may, in following its investment objectives or seeking to replicate the performance of a specified index, have more of its net assets invested in one or more issuers or portfolio securities than is usually permitted for many investment funds.
 DLR's holdings will not be diversified and will be concentrated in cash and Cash Equivalents that are tied to the U.S. dollar.
-The Covered Call ETFs are generally concentrated in terms of the number of portfolio securities in which they invest.
+The Covered Call ETFs, BKCL, BNKL and HBNK are generally concentrated in terms of the number of portfolio securities in which they invest.
 Concentration in fewer portfolio securities may result in a greater degree of volatility in the net asset value of such an ETF under specific market conditions and over time, due to a lack of diversification in the portfolio.
 In addition, concentration may increase the liquidity risk of an ETF which may, in turn, have an effect on the ETF's ability to satisfy redemption requests.
-This concentrated, and includes a smaller number of portfolio issuers than an fund that seeks to replicate the performance of a broader index that includes a larger number of portfolio issuers.
+This concentration risk will be greater for funds that seek to replicate the performance of a specified index that is more concentrated, and includes a smaller number of portfolio issuers than an fund that seeks to replicate the performance of a broader index that includes a larger number of portfolio issuers.

-With respect to BKCC, the Manager has obtained relief from the Securities Regulatory Authorities from the concentration restrictions in subsection 2.1(1) of NI 81-102, subject to the terms and conditions described therein, so that such ETF may achieve its investment objectives.
+With respect to BKCC, BKCL and BNKL, the Manager has obtained relief from the Securities Regulatory Authorities from the concentration restrictions in subsection 2.1(1) of NI 81-102, subject to the terms and conditions described therein, so that such ETF may achieve its investment objectives.
 As such ETF's investments will be particularly concentrated, they each may be susceptible to loss due to adverse occurrences affecting Canadian banks.

-Substantial Sales or Purchases of U.S. Dollars (DLR)
+Substantial Sales or Purchases of U.S. Dollars (DLR, USCL, QQCL, EQCL, HEQL, HGRW, GRCC, SPAY.U, MPAY.U and LPAY.U)

 The official sector of the U.S. consists of a central bank, other governmental agencies and multi-lateral institutions that buy, sell and hold currency in the U.S., as part of its reserve assets.
 The official sector holds a significant amount of its country's currency that can be mobilized in the open market.
 In the event that future economic, political or social conditions or pressures require members of the official sector to sell the currency it holds simultaneously or in an uncoordinated manner, the demand for the country's currency might not be sufficient to accommodate the sudden increase in the supply of that country's currency to the market.
-Consequently, the price of the currency in the U.S. could decline, which would adversely affect an investment in Units of DLR.
+Consequently, the price of the currency in the U.S. could decline, which would adversely affect an investment in Units of an ETF.